JetBrains/intellij-plugins/Dart/ReadMe.txt

   without debugging):
     - create Remote run configuration, leave default Mode: Attach, nothing in Before Launch
-    - add the line (starting from -agentlib...) shown in the Remore RC to [WebStorm]/Contents/bin/idea.properties file
+    - add the line (starting from -agentlib...) shown in the Remote RC to [WebStorm]/Contents/bin/idea.properties file
     - now to debug WebStorm you:
       - Build | Build Artifacts | All artifacts